Flowers Safe for Dogs: The Complete UK Guide

 Gerbera jamesonii

 SAFEVivid, cheerful, and completely safe for dogs.
 Available in virtually every colour.
-One of the most versatile pet-safe stems often in long-lasting arrangements.
+One of the most versatile pet-safe stems for high-impact, long-lasting arrangements.

 Orchids (Phalaenopsis)

 SAFEPhalaenopsis orchids are non-toxic to dogs as cut flowers and as potted plants.
-Elegant and long-lasting an excellent premium dog-safe gifting option.
+Elegant and long lasting.

 Veronica